A local energy-based discontinuous Galerkin method for fourth order semilinear wave equations: Problem formulation

-Then to obtain a weak form which is compatible with the discrete energy (\ref{discrete_energy}) and (\ref{dt_discrete_energy}), we choose $\phi \in U_h^q$, $\psi \in V_h^s$ and test the first equation in (\ref{system_1st}) with $(D\phi_{xx})_{xx}$, the second equation in (\ref{system_1st}) with $\psi $, and add boundary integrals which vanish for the continuous problem.
-We then obtain the following equations,
+To obtain a weak form which is compatible with the discrete energy (\ref{dis_energy}) and (\ref{dis_dEdt}), we choose $\phi_w, \phi_v \in V_h^q$, and test the second equation in (\ref{system_1st}) by $\phi_w$, the third equation in (\ref{system_1st}) by $\phi_v$.
+An integration by parts then yields the following equations,